data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-134

-*Solution*.
-This is an ideal use case for sets.
+*Solution.* This is an ideal use case for sets.
 Lists and tuples will be slower for checking membership, and dictionaries aren't quite appropriate because it isn't clear what the values would be.

 ---